thycotic/dsv-docs/product/eaas/index.md

      "version": "0"
     }
     ```

+### Manual Key Creation

+To upload your own encryption key:

+1. In DSV, upload an encryption key using the subcommand and flags: `dsv crypto manual key-upload --path mykeys/key1 --scheme symmetric --private-key MnI1dTh4L0E/RchHk0tiUGVTaFZt...QiY= --nonce S1Nze...1Bz`. **The `private-key` that you supply must be AES 256, symmetric, 64 bit encoded.
+The `scheme` value must be "symmetric".** If the `nonce` value is omitted, DSV will generate it for you.
+1. The CLI returns a confirmation of key upload.
+This data can also be read using the `dsv crypto manual key-read --path mykeys/key1` command:
+    ```json
+    {
+    "created": "2021-03-01T19:12:58z",
+     "createdBy": "users:thy-one:your.username@organization.com",
+     "data": {
+        "metadata": null,
+        "nonce": "S1Nze...1Bz",
+        "privateKey": "MnI1dTh4L0E/RchHk0tiUGVTaFZt...QiY=",
+        "scheme": "symmetric"
+    },
+     "description": "",
+     "id": "identificationstring",
+     "lastModified": "2021-03-01T19:12:58z",
+     "lastModifiedBy": "users:thy-one:your.username@organization.com",
+     "path": "mykeys:key1",
+     "version": "0"
+    }
+    ```

+### String Encryption

+After creating or uploading an encryption key, follow these steps to encrypt a string.
+If you are using a manually supplied key, be sure to include the `manual` subcommand after the `crypto` command in the examples.

 1. **Encrypt** the string using the `dsv crypto encrypt` subcommand along with the encryption key `--path` and the string `--data`:
     ```
     dsv crypto encrypt --path mykeys/key1 --data 'Example String'